SEASONS

 If you need assistance in focusing, then reflect with God on one of these:

-A God who knows you even before you are conceived.
+God knows you even before you are conceived.

-A God who carefully "knits you together in all your parts."
+God carefully "knits you together in all your parts."

 .